 Mid-May through September is whale shark season on the island.
 The best time to swim with these gentle giants is during both July and August months, when they will be surrounding the island in their largest numbers.

-You can book a swimming tour with these beautiful creatures through Cancun Adventures.
+You can swim with whale sharks through Cancun Adventures.